Research | International Trade & Trade Policy

 The Domestic and International Common Language (DICL) database

-The DICL database was created jointly with T. Gurevich, P. R. Herman, and F. Toubal.
 The DICL database contains index measures of linguistic similarity both domestically and internationally.
-The DICL includes bilateral indexes for 242 countries based on 6,534 individual languages.
-The domestic measures capture linguistic similarities present among populations within a single country while the international indexes capture language similarities between two different countries.
-The indexes reflect three aspects of language: common official languages, common native languages, and linguistic proximity across languages.
-This database has many uses, such as in in models of bilateral flows—including FDI, migration, and international trade—as well as in regional or country level analyses.
+The data cover 242 countries and territories and are based on information about the speakers of 6,674 languages.
+Using data from Ethnologue, the DICL database provides 11 bilateral measures reflecting different dimensions of linguistic connections within and between countries, including common official languages, common native and acquired languages, and linguistic proximity across different languages.
+A key novelty of the dataset is that it includes consistently defined information on linguistic relationships not only between different countries but within the administrative borders of countries as well.
+The DICL database has many uses, such as in models of bilateral flows, including FDI, migration, and international trade—as well as in regional or country-level analyses.
 The DICL database has its own web site, and I refer the interested readers to the following papers that describe and test the data:

 "One Nation, One Language?
 Domestic Language Diversity, Trade and Welfare",